Govind Singh Dotasra

 Govind Singh Dotasra (born 1 October 1964) is an Indian politician.
 He is the president of Rajasthan Pradesh Congress Committee.
 He was appointed Minister of State for primary and secondary education (Independent Charge), Tourism and Devasthan in 2018 Government of Rajasthan.
 Later on 20 November 2021 he resigned from his ministry post respecting Party's one man one post policy.
 He is a member of 15th Rajasthan Legislative Assembly and a former chief whip of the Indian National Congress party in that Assembly.
 He is representing the Lachhmangarh constituency of Sikar district of Rajasthan since 2008 and has been a member of the INC since 1981.

-Dotasra was appointed chairman of media and communication committee ahead of 2018 Rajasthan polls on 5 October 2018.
+Dotasra was appointed chairman of the media and communication committee ahead of the 2018 Rajasthan polls on 5 October 2018.
 He served as vice president of Rajasthan Pradesh Congress Committee from 2014 to 2020 and president of District Congress Committee, Sikar, for 7 years (July 2011 to May 2018).

 Early life and education

 Dotasra was born to Mohan Singh Dotasra and Rupi Devi on 1 October 1964 in the village of Kripa Ram Ji ki Dhani, Sutod, Laxmangarh in Sikar District of Rajasthan.
 His father was a government teacher.
-His schooling took place in the native village and after that, he did B.Com., B.Ed. and LL.B. degrees at the University of Rajasthan.
+His schooling took place in the native village, and after that, he did B.Com., B.Ed., and LL.B. degrees at the University of Rajasthan.
 On 4 March 1984, he married Sunita Devi, a teacher.
 They have two sons.
 After graduation, he started practicing law in the Sikar Court.

 Political career

 Dotasra was elected as Pradhan of the Laxmangarh Panchayat Samiti in 2005.

 In 2008, he contested the Rajasthan Legislative Assembly election for the first time and won the seat of Laxmangarh by a close margin of 34 votes against independent candidate Dinesh Joshi.

-He defeated former union minister of state and 3 time MP Subhash Maharia by a margin of 10,723 votes in the 2013 Rajasthan Legislative Assembly election.
-In this election his party Congress had lost 160+ seats in the state.
-He is also a member of Public Accounts Committee of Rajasthan Assembly 2015–16.
+He defeated former union minister of state and 3-time MP Subhash Maharia by a margin of 10,723 votes in the 2013 Rajasthan Legislative Assembly election.
+In this election, his party Congress, had lost 160+ seats in the state.
+He is also a member of the Public Accounts Committee of Rajasthan Assembly 2015–16.

 In the Assembly, Dotasra has in particular raised issues related to farmers and weaker sections of society.

 He won the 2018 Rajasthan Legislative Assembly election - his third win of the Laxmangarh seat - with a margin of 22052 votes, which was the highest in Sikar district.

-He won the 2023 Rajasthan Legislative Assembly Election - his fourth win from the Laxmangarh Seat - by a margin of 18,970 votes, he defeated BJP candidate Subhash Maharia.
+He won the 2023 Rajasthan Legislative Assembly Election - his fourth win from the Laxmangarh Seat - by a margin of 18,970 votes; he defeated BJP candidate Subhash Maharia.